CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

 # Followups using javascript

-All hyperlinks in a mailing support the *data-script* attribute.
-You can assign a custom javascript to this attribute that is executed by Copernica when the link is clicked.
-This script is more or less identical to a "onclick" attribute, with one big difference: the "onclick" javascript is executed on the client, while the script inside the "data-script" attribute runs on the Copernica servers.
+If you're writing the HTML code of your mailings yourself, you can add a piece of javascript to each hyperlink.
+This javascript is executed by Copernica when the link is clicked.
+This works more or less the same as the "onclick" attribute that you are probably already familiar with, with one big difference: the "onclick" script is executed on the client, while this script runs on the Copernica servers.

+There are a couple of ways how you can attach a script to hyperlinks:

+* using the *data-script* attribute on &lt;a&gt; tags
+* if you use the drag-and-drop editor in the follow-up form

 ## Available objects

-Inside the script that you store inside the *data-script* attribute you can make use of a couple of global variables that identify the (sub)profile that clicked on the link, and other data that is relevant for the click.
+Inside the script you can make use of a couple of global variables that identify the (sub)profile that clicked on the link, and other data that is relevant for the click.
 Each of these objects have readonly properties to get data, and some writable properties to change them as well.
 The following variables are accessible:

 * [**copernica**](./followups-scripting-copernica.md)
 * [**message**](./followups-scripting-message.md)